Raptor Watching Ethics

 - View raptors from a safe distance for both you and them.
 If the birds alter their behavior you are too close!

-- Never crowd, pursue, prevent escape, make deliberate noises to distract, startle or otherwise harass young raptors.
-Until they have developed the appropriate fear response they may be more tolerant of close proximity to people.
-However, learning potential threats to their safety is critical for their survival.
+- Never crowd, pursue, prevent escape, make deliberate noises to distract, startle or otherwise harass raptors.
+When young, raptors may be more tolerant of close proximity to people until they have developed the appropriate fear response.
+Learning potential threats to its safety is critical for a young raptor’s survival.
+Adult birds can be spooked and take off quickly without first assessing their surroundings.
+This can lead to collisions with obstacles in their path.

 - Never feed or leave food for young raptors.
 The basis of the parental bond is the delivery of food.
 If you sever that bond, young raptors won’t call for and interact properly with their parents.
 They will miss out on learning skills they need to survive.